-Probably the nicest campground is a Eucla, 12km from the border on the Western Australian side.
-Due to restrictions entering WA after recently visiting regional Victoria, we instead spent the night in Border Village, which isn’t that nice but is at least cheap.
+Probably the nicest campground is in Eucla, 12km from the border on the Western Australian side.
+Due to restrictions entering WA after recently visiting regional Victoria (before Covid border restrictions ended), we instead spent the night in Border Village, which isn’t that nice but is at least cheap.
 Hot showers cost an extra $2 per person.

-Another highly recommend spot to stay is Fraser Range Station, about 100km east of Norseman, almost at the western end of the drive.
-However, the station has been closed since Covid and there is not yet a planned reopening date.
+Another highly recommend spot to stay used to be Fraser Range Station, about 100km east of Norseman, almost at the western end of the drive.
+However, the station closed their campground due to Covid, and there is still no sign they intend to reopen.

 There’s also plenty of free camping along the Eyre Highway.
 If you have the WikiCamps app, you’ll see that there’s many pins for rough campsites.
 Only a few of the proper rest areas have toilets, with no facilities at other sites.
 Many of the locations can be quite windswept.

 While there isn’t that much to see along the length of the Nullarbor drive given it’s 1200km length, with flat plains dotted with low scrub being the most common scenery, there are still some interesting places to stop at along the way, most of which are dog-friendly.
 Break up the journey of two days or more with these dog-friendly stops, starting from the eastern end.

 On the outskirts of Ceduna as you head northwest, at the start of the drive across the Nullarbor, is the Ceduna Oyster Barn.
 While you’re in Ceduna stocking up on food, water and petrol, don’t also miss the chance to feast on the local oysters.